kubernetes/enhancements/keps/sig-etcd/4647-cluster-feature-gate/README.md

    * setting the values for params not explicitly set based on the defaults at `ClusterParams.Version`.

 If a server restarts for an existing cluster, it bootstraps its `ClusterParams` and `ClusterVersion` from existing value from the backend or WAL.

+#### Alternative

+Instead of killing existing members due to inconsistent version of a new member, another option to ensure consistent cluster features is to make sure the cluster is not serving any traffic before a consensus of the cluster features has been reached.
+This is a clean and less hacky way of handling the bootstrap.
+The downsides include:

+1. this is a big change to etcd bootstrap logic: the cluster is only ready to serve client traffic after additional rounds of raft communications instead of right after the leader is elected.

+1. new clusters with mixed versions of with and without this ready logic change would still be problematic and need to be prohibited in the documentation.

 ### Consensus Algorithm